deanwampler/spark-scala-tutorial/README.markdown

 The architecture of RDDs is described in the research paper [Resilient Distributed Datasets: A Fault-Tolerant Abstraction for In-Memory Cluster Computing](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final138.pdf).

-## Spark SQL
+## SparkSQL

-[Spark SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) adds the ability to specify schema for RDDs, run SQL queries on them, and even create, delete, and query tables in [Hive](http://hive.apache.org), the original SQL tool for Hadoop.
+[SparkSQL](http://spark.apache.org/docs/latest/sql-programming-guide.html) adds the ability to specify schema for RDDs, run SQL queries on them, and even create, delete, and query tables in [Hive](http://hive.apache.org), the original SQL tool for Hadoop.
 Recently, support was added for parsing JSON records, inferring their schema, and writing RDDs in JSON format.

 Several years ago, the Spark team ported the Hive frontend to Spark, calling it [Shark](http://shark.cs.berkeley.edu/).
 That port is now deprecated.
-Spark SQL will replace it once it is feature compatible with Hive.
+SparkSQL will replace it once it is feature compatible with Hive.
 The new query planner is called [Catalyst](http://databricks.com/blog/2014/03/26/spark-sql-manipulating-structured-data-using-spark-2.html).

 ## The Spark Version